 Not too long ago, above-the-line advertising using mass media to promote brands with conventional media like television, radio, and print has been the core of creating brand value, equity, recall, and new business generation.
 Well, that is until digital took the front seat and the entire advertising and marketing paradigm is shifting.
-This is understandable as the audience is no longer the passive consumer.
+It is understandable as the audience is no longer the passive consumer.
 They demand immediacy and expects nothing less.
 Like consumers, companies are no less different as they are now riding on the digital bandwagon, posting more video content than last year.

 Businesses are more willing to experiment when creating video content with a variety of production quality and format.
 The perception of production cost being high may not be entirely true anymore.
-Technology in filming and video equipment leapfrogged, with digital advancement in video hosting platforms, streaming, creation and optimization make the cost of creating video fallen drastically in recent years.
+Technology in filming and video equipment leapfrogged, with digital advancement in video hosting platforms, streaming, creation, and optimization makes the cost of creating video fallen drastically in recent years.

 Why It Matters

 The not-so-short answer is because the internet is already populated with statistics, research and data proving so.
-For example, more people are creating video for business at 56% over personal ones while over 86% online marketers are already using video content.
+For example, more people are creating video for business at 56% over personal ones while over 86% of online marketers are already using video content.
 According to Cisco’s predictions, by the year 2021, video content will account for 80% of all internet traffic!
 That is just insane.
-LinkedIn wrote, B2B video’s time is now and argued why this can’t wait any longer here.
+LinkedIn wrote, B2B video’s time is now and argued why this couldn’t wait any longer here.

 With all these empirical evidence, here are some video marketing strategies we believe could strengthen your company’s brand building effort.
-If you are currently thinking about the next step in digital marketing or thinking of creating deeper engagement with your community, these strategies would work well for your brand.
+If you are currently thinking about the next step in digital marketing or thinking of creating more profound engagement with your community, these strategies would work well for your brand.